 Geophysical Engineering undergraduates who may have an interest in professional registration as engineers are encouraged to take the Engineer in Training (EIT)/Fundamentals of Engineering (FE) exam as seniors.
 The Geophysical Engineering Program has the following objectives and associated outcomes:

-Program Objective 1: Graduates will be competent geophysical engineers who are capable of independent and innovative problem solving.
+Program Educational Objective 1: Graduates will be competent professionals who are capable of independent and innovative problem solving, are skilled in scientific computing and are working to address important Earth, energy, and /or environmental problems.